AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  - $?  exit status of the last command
  - $$  current shell pid
  - $#  number of input parameters
- - $0  running script name
+ - $0  running script name, full path
  - $FUNCTION  function name being executed, [ note: actually an array ${FUNCTION[*]} ]
  - $1, $2 ... input parameter one by one (function/script)
  - "$@" all input parameters as is in one line